 To search a sparse index with a query text, use the search_records operation with the following parameters:

-• The namespace to query.
-To use the default namespace, set the namespace to an empty string ("").
+• namespace: The namespace to query.
+To use the default namespace, set to "__default__".

-• The query.inputs.text parameter with the query text.
+• query.inputs.text: The query text.
 Pinecone uses the embedding model integrated with the index to convert the text to a sparse vector automatically.

-• The query.top_k parameter with the number of similar records to return.
+• query.top_k: The number of records to return.

-• Optionally, you can specify the fields to return in the response.
-If not specified, the response will include all fields.
+• fields: (Optional) The fields to return in the response.
+If not specified, the response includes all fields.

 from pinecone import Pinecone